Band representation, band connectivity and irreducibility: Band connectivity of EBR and Multiple Atomic Limits

-Band connectivity is an essential tool in discussing topological properties of electronic band.
-The nodes in band connectivity (connectivity chord) are the unitary irreps of $\mathcal{G}$.
-These corresponds to the energy eigenstate in the crystal and indexed by $\kappa={\rm\bf k} \in {\rm RD}$.
-The RD in BZ serves as the domain of the dual of the space group\cite{Bacry} with the the unitary irreps of $\mathcal{G}$ as its element.
-An EBR may be decomposed in the RD as

-where the integral part depends on the Born-von Karman group or the size of the crystal.
-The representation at HSPs such as $\Gamma$, K, M \ldots are sub representations independent of size of the crystal.
-The unitary irrep on high symmetry lines/planes in the RD or a general ${\rm\bf k}$ point are fixed by their neighbouring HSPs under compatibility relations\cite{BSW}.
-We are interested in the band connectivity of EBRs in the atomic limit and connectivity of physical bands as determined by the representation matrices of Eq.\eqref{eqn:Zak_BR} and the symmetry compliant TB model respectively.
-Given the Frobenius reciprocity theorem, it is suffice to label these nodes (unitary irrep of $\mathcal{G}$) with the label of irreps of $\tilde{\rm G}^{\rm\bf k}$.
+The symmetry analysis of EBR in the previous section established the decomposition of EBR in terms of unitary irrep of $\mathcal{G}^{\rm\bf k}$ at a given ${\rm\bf k}$.
+By Wigner Theorem, these irreps represent the transformation properties of energy eigenstate at ${\rm\bf k}$ under band theory.
+They serve as labels to nodes/terminals in the BZ (labelled by ${\rm\bf k}$, irrep label of $\mathcal{G}^{\rm\bf k}$ and its component index).
+Topological quantum chemistry involves the investigation of how these nodes/terminals are connected by the bands in the BZ, and the topological invariant associated with the band structure represented by the BR basis under certain hopping parameters.
+Behind the scene, the goal is really to find structure of invariant subspaces which are embedded with the connectivity.

+The compatibility relations\cite{Bouckaert_L_P:1936} ensures that irreps of nodes/terminals of immediate lower symmetry neighbours connected to HSPs are determined by those at HSPs.
+We can restrict the discussion to those at $\Gamma$ and HSPs on the surface of BZ.
 Much of the literature had been focused on the compatibility relation and graph theory.
 The major hurdle in determining the band connectivity of EBR in the atomic limit is to link HSPs which are {\em not} immediate neighbours to each other.
-The analytical form of BR in Eq.\eqref{eqn:Zak_BR} allows the hurdle to be overcome.
+The projection operator in Eq.\eqref{eqn:projection} is used to overcome this hurdle.

-The tools available to identify EBR connectivity are: 1) decomposition of BR at HSPs assuming absence of accidental degeneracy, 2) compatibility relation/graph theory\cite{Vergniory:2017ea}, and 3) projection operators one is able to construct to establish connectivity between HSPs which are {\em not} immediate neighbours.
-We will see the methodology of compatibility relation/graph theory is imbedded and improved upon by projection operator technique.
-Section \ref{sec:IV} described the decomposition of an isolated EBR limiting the possible irreps of $\mathcal{G}$ occurring at any wave vector ${\rm\bf k}\in {\rm RD}$.
+The tools available to identify EBR connectivity are: 1) decomposition of BR at HSPs assuming absence of accidental degeneracy, 2) compatibility relation/graph theory\cite{Vergniory_MG:2017}, and 3) projection operators one is able to construct to establish connectivity between nodes/terminals at HSPs which are {\em not} immediate neighbours.
+We will see the methodology of compatibility relation/graph theory is imbedded within and improved upon by the projection operator technique developed here.
+In particular, the concept of complex link and dynamic irreducible BRs are introduced.
+Section \ref{sec:sym_tools} and Appx. \ref{sec:App3} describe the decomposition of an isolated EBR, limiting the possible irreps of $\mathcal{G}$ occurring at any wave vector ${\rm\bf k}\in {\rm RD}$.
 The following address the use of two remaining tools.